-GOVT1000: INTRODUCTION TO POLITICAL INSTITUTIONS AND ANALYSIS

-This course is required for all students in the Faculty of Social Sciences.
-It introduces students to the definition of politics and political science, to basic concepts in the discipline such as political culture, power, authority and to the key elements of the State in Anglo-American Democracy, the former Soviet Union, the Third World and the Caribbean.
+GOVT1000: INTRODUCTION TO POLITICAL INSTITUTIONS AND ANALYSIS concepts in the discipline such as political culture, power, authority and to the key elements of the State in Anglo-American Democracy, the former Soviet Union, the Third World and the Caribbean.
 Global and Regional issues which affect politics, such as the debt problem, are also discussed.